 6. Does Bakuchiol produce the dreaded "purging period" of Retinol?

 This is one of Bakuchiol's greatest clinical advantages.
-Retinol accelerates cell turnover so aggressively that it often causes underlying imperfections to erupt suddenly (purging).
-Bakuchiol, by acting through anti-inflammatory pathways and not causing irritation to the lipid barrier, does not usually cause purging breakouts .
+Retinol accelerates cell turnover so aggressively that it often causes underlying imperfections to surface suddenly (purging).
+Bakuchiol, by acting through anti-inflammatory pathways and not causing irritation to the lipid barrier, does not typically cause purging breakouts .
 It is a much more harmonious renewal process with the skin's biological cycle.

-7. Is Bakuchiol safe for people with Rosacea or Couperose?
+7. Is Bakuchiol safe for people with Rosacea or Couperose skin?

-Unlike retinoids, which are totally contraindicated in rosacea outbreaks, Bakuchiol is an exceptional ally.
-Thanks to its ability to inhibit inflammatory mediators and its gentleness, it helps improve the texture of rosacea-prone skin without triggering the vasodilation (redness) typical of powerful active ingredients.
-However, we always recommend introducing it gradually in creams that also contain calming active ingredients.
+Unlike retinoids, which are totally contraindicated for rosacea flare-ups, Bakuchiol is an exceptional ally.
+Thanks to its ability to inhibit inflammatory mediators and its gentleness, it helps improve the texture of rosacea-prone skin without triggering the vasodilation (redness) typical of potent active ingredients.
+However, we always recommend introducing it progressively in creams that also contain soothing active ingredients.

 8. What is the ideal concentration of Bakuchiol for it to be effective?

 Science is clear: for Bakuchiol to activate collagen synthesis and behave like a retinol analogue, it must be at a concentration of between 0.5% and 2% .
-Concentrations lower than these may have antioxidant benefits, but will not reach the necessary potency to reverse deep wrinkles or sun spots.
-At Alma Eko we always look for formulations that respect these thresholds of medical efficacy.
+Concentrations lower than these may have antioxidant benefits, but will not achieve the necessary potency to reverse deep wrinkles or sun spots.
+At Alma Eko, we always seek formulations that respect these thresholds of medical efficacy.

 9. Does Bakuchiol oxidize or lose effectiveness over time like Retinol?

 Bakuchiol is a remarkably more stable and resistant molecule to oxidation than pure Vitamin C or Retinol.
-They do not critically require opaque vacuum packaging (although it is always advisable to avoid direct sunlight).
-Even so, to keep its biological properties intact, we recommend storing your serum in a cool, dry place, and consuming it preferably within 6-12 months after opening.
+They do not require opaque vacuum packaging as critically (although it is always advisable to avoid direct sunlight).
+Even so, to maintain its biological properties intact, we recommend storing your serum in a cool, dry place, and preferably consume it within 6-12 months after opening.

 10. Is Alma Eko's Bakuchiol sustainable with the Psoralea corylifolia plant?

 As a Zero Waste brand, this is a vital technical point.
-The rise of Bakuchiol has put pressure on the Psoralea corylifolia plant in India.
-At Alma Eko, we ensure that the extract comes from responsible crops that do not harm local biodiversity.
-By choosing an ethically sourced oil or treatment, you not only take care of your skin, but you also avoid the overexploitation of an ancient botanical resource.
+The rise of Bakuchiol has put the Psoralea corylifolia plant in India under pressure.
+At Alma Eko, we ensure that the extract comes from responsible cultivation that does not harm local biodiversity.
+By choosing an ethically sourced oil or treatment, you not only care for your skin, but you also prevent the overexploitation of a millennial botanical resource.